glynawe/Vanilla/vanilla.md

 *IntType* is `integer` or `byte`. *NumType* is `real`, `integer` or `byte`. *RefType* is any reference type.
 The operand and result types must be the same, with one exception: a `byte` operand will be automatically promoted to `integer` if the other operand is `integer`.

-`x / y` and `x mod y` may raise an exception if *y* = 0.
-How that exception is handled is implementation-dependant behaviour.
+`x / y` and `x mod y` may raise an runtime error if *y* = 0.
+How that runtime error is handled is implementation-dependant behaviour.

 ### Logical operators